dbgrandi/EulerKit/README.md

 #Solving Project Euler problems in Swift.
 Slowly.

+EulerKit is a small project for learning swift by using [Project Euler](https://projecteuler.net) problems.
+I've created the empty problems here and some helper methods to get you moving in the right direction.

 ###Notes:

-* Configured `.kick` file to commit to the `auto-commit` branch upon a file save.
-* Adding [kicker](https://github.com/alloy/kicker) to see if I can get auto-commit setup.
-* Last updated for Xcode6 GM.
-Will almost certainly not work on any version before Beta 5.
+* Last updated for Xcode7b4.
+Will certainly not work on anything before Xcode 7.
-* I dropped the Makefile in favor of a proper xcode project.
-This way I can write unit and performance tests, which make it a lot easier.